Pincer-Based vs. Same-Direction Strategies of Search for Smart Evaders by Swarms of Agents: Same-direction Spiral Sweep

 Contrary to the pincer-based strategy where each sweeper travels only an angle of $\frac{2\pi}{n}$ at each sweep iteration, in same-direction sweeps, each sweeper travels a larger angle than $\frac{2\pi}{n}$ at each iteration around the evader region in order to detect all escaping smart evaders.
 The additional angle, denoted by $\beta$, needs to be traversed in order to detect all evaders that may have spread from the "most dangerous points" at the beginning of each sweep.
 Such points are adjacent to the starting locations of every sweeper.
 The angle $\beta$ depends on the radius of the circle that bounds the evader region.
 After a sweeper traverses the additional angle $\beta$, the evader region's boundary is due to spread from points that resided at the lower tips of the sensors.
-When the tips of the sensors leave these points, evaders may spread from them in all directions at a velocity of $V_T$.
+When the tips of the sensors leave these points, evaders may spread from them in all directions at a speed of $V_T$.
+The time it takes a sweeper to travel an angle of $\frac{2\pi}{n} + {\beta _0}$, where ${\beta _0}$ is shown in Fig. $2 (b)$ is given by,

-There exists a geometric relation between $\beta$, which is measured with respect to the center of the evader region, and $\varphi$. $\varphi$ is an angle that measures the angle between the center of the sweeper after it completes a sweep of $\frac{2\pi}{n}$ with respect to the center of the spread from the most dangerous points at each iteration. $\varphi$ is measured only for the additional sweeping after the sweeper completes a sweep of $\frac{2\pi}{n}$ and is shown in Fig. $10$.

-The most dangerous points for a swarm consisting of $2$ sweepers are shown in Fig. $10$ as points $p_1$ and $p_2$.
-Points $q_1$ and $q_2$ are the points at the inner tips of the sweepers' sensors that are the most dangerous points for the subsequent sweep.
-After each traversal of $\frac{2\pi}{n} +\varphi$ new "most dangerous points" have to be accounted for.
-The number of "most dangerous points" equals to the number of sweepers that perform the search protocol.
-The time it takes the sweeper to travel an angle of $\frac{2\pi}{n}$ is given by,